marleypancakes/writ/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Writ is an open-source tool that allows you to track changes in news articles since their original publication.
-Its goal is to improve media literacy by giving consumers access to more data about the content they're consuming.
+Its goal is to improve media literacy by giving readers access to more data about the content they're consuming.

 ### Built With